Review 2022 – Dyson Airblade Wash+Dry Hand Dryer

 We estimate the embedded carbon in the WD04 Dyson Airblade Wash and Dry to be around 36kg/co2.
 To put it into perspective, it is similar to driving a normal petrol car about 60-70 miles.
 This is about mid-range for a hand dryer.
 At about 2100 uses, the embedded carbon and energy in use will have been overtaken by the emissions created from the equivalent number of dries with paper towels.

 That said they are really cool, they are not too loud, super energy-efficient, highly reliable, and fast as you would expect.
 This is our favourite Dyson hand dryer.
+Not sure if this style of installation is right for you?
+Why not check out our main hand dryer section and filter down by your criteria or use our awesome smart search tool below.

 Our online hand dryer selector gives you suggestions based on your own unique requirements